-T2 AQUIFER Long-term groundwater salinity trends in the T2 aquifer indicate a gradual rise averaging about 10 mg/L/yr (Fig. 25), although this rate of rise may not be significant given the relatively high salinity level.
+T2 AQUIFER Long-term groundwater salinity trends in the T2 aquifer indicate a gradual rise averaging about 10 mg/L/y (Fig. 24), although this rate of rise may not be significant given the relatively high salinity level.
 Given the long data gap, further monitoring is required to verify the rising groundwater salinity trend.

+Figure 24.
+Groundwater salinity trends for the T2 aquifer in the CAPWA T3 AQUIFER Of the observation wells that access the T3 aquifer, ADE029 is the only one with a suitable record to examine historic salinity trends (Fig. 25).
+Despite considerable variations during the 1970s when groundwater was used in the area for the irrigation of market gardens, there appears to be no permanent degradation of the resource.
+Wells ADE059 and YAT061 are the only T3 aquifer wells that have been sampled in 2011, however there is insufficient data to establish any trends at present.

 Figure 25.
-Groundwater salinity trends for the T2 aquifer in the CAPWA T3 AQUIFER Observation well ADE029 is the only well with a suitable record to examine historic salinity trends in the T3 aquifer (Fig. 26).
-Despite considerable variations during the 1970s when groundwater was used in the area for the irrigation of market gardens, there appears to be no permanent degradation of the resource.
-There is insufficient data availability to determine current trends.
+Groundwater salinity trends for the T3 aquifer in the CAPWA T4 AQUIFER Observed groundwater salinities in well NOA027 at Brighton, the only observation well within the T4 aquifer, are quite high compared to other aquifers in the CAPWA (Fig. 26).

 Figure 26.
-Groundwater salinity trends for the T3 aquifer in the CAPWA T4 AQUIFER Observed groundwater salinities in well NOA027 at Brighton, the only observation well within the T4 Aquifer, are quite high (Fig. 27).
+Groundwater salinity trends for the T4 aquifer in the CAPWA FRACTURED ROCK AQUIFERS Observation wells located in the outcropping, unconfined FRAs (ADE075, ADE147 and MPA113) receive direct rainfall recharge and are showing relatively stable trends (Fig. 28).
+However, those observation wells located where the FRAs are overlain and confined by Tertiary sediments (ADE030, YAT050) are showing small rising trends (Fig. 27).

 Figure 27.
-Groundwater salinity trends for the T4 aquifer in the CAPWA FRACTURED ROCK AQUIFERS Observation wells located in the outcropping, unconfined FRAs (ADE075, ADE147 and MPA113) receive direct rainfall recharge and are showing relatively stable trends (Fig. 28).
-However, those observation wells located where the FRAs are overlain and confined by Tertiary sediments (ADE030, YAT050) are showing small rising trends (Fig. 28).

-Figure 28.
 Groundwater salinity trends for the fractured rock aquifer in the CAPWA